-- 11.14 One of the reasons for refusing the previous residential proposal for this site was due to the concern that it would result in the creation of new isolated homes in the countryside.
-Furthermore it was noted that there was no connectivity between the site and the services located in nearby Aughton, therefore making it an unsustainable location. - 11.15 There have been no changes to the NPPF in the intervening time and paragraph 55 of the NPPF continues to advise that in order to promote sustainable development, rural housing should be located where it would enhance or maintain the vitality of rural communities.
-However since this previous decision there have been a number of appeal decisions on this particular topic and as the NPPF does not offer any definition of the term 'isolated', the outcome of relevant appeal decisions are a material consideration in determining planning applications.
+12.14 One of the reasons for refusing the previous residential proposal for this site was due to the concern that it would result in the creation of new isolated homes in the countryside.

+Furthermore it was noted that there was no connectivity between the site and the services located in nearby Aughton, therefore making it an unsustainable location.

+- 12.15 The NPPF continues to advise that in order to promote sustainable development, rural housing should be located where it would enhance or maintain the vitality of rural communities.
+However since the previous decision there have been a number of appeal decisions on this particular topic and as the NPPF does not offer any definition of the term 'isolated', the outcome of relevant appeal decisions are a material consideration in determining planning applications.
 In addition to appeal decisions, there has been a High Court Judgement on consideration of the meaning of 'isolation'.
-Braintree District Council v Secretary of State for Communities and Local Government, Greyread Limited & Granville Developments Limited [2017] confirmed that 'isolation' should be given its ordinary meaning of "far away from other places, buildings or people".

-- 11.16 Given the proximity of the application site to two existing residential dwellings, with further residential dwellings located close to the east, the proposed dwellings could not be considered as being far from other buildings or people. - 11.17 In accordance with the aforementioned High Court decision and subsequent appeal decisions (such as APP/P2365/W/17/3182494 - Plumtree Barn) it is also necessary to consider whether the proposed development would be far away from other places.
+Braintree District Council v Secretary of State Page 256 for Communities and Local Government, Grey read Limited & Granville Developments Limited [2017] confirmed that 'isolation' should be given its ordinary meaning of "far away from other places, buildings or people.
+The matter was then further considered by the Court of Appeal in 2018 who considered that "isolated" means physically isolated from a settlement or village. - 12.16 Given the proximity of the application site to two existing residential dwellings, with further residential dwellings located close to the east, the proposed dwellings could not be considered as being far from other buildings or people. - 12.17 In accordance with the aforementioned High Court decision and subsequent appeal decisions (such as APP/P2365/W/17/3182494 - Plumtree Barn) it is also necessary to consider whether the proposed development would be far away from other places.
 This includes consideration of whether the site is a suitable location for housing having regard to its location and accessibility.
 In this respect the application is located approximately 0.6m away from a range of day to day services located in Aughton (Key Service Centre) such as shops, a post office, school and public house.
 North and south bus stops are also located along the main A59 approximately 0.5m away from the site.
 In terms of accessibility to these services, this proposal offers a material change in circumstances in that it has been confirmed that a previously overgrown footpath linking the application site to an existing footpath at the junction of Holly Lane/Gaw Hill Lane, which in turn links to the A59, would be uncovered and reinstated.
 The Highway Authority has confirmed the acceptability of this footpath in usability terms.
-This provides a definitive link to the aforementioned services, one which could reasonably be expected to provide further occupants of the development a sustainable link to a variety of every day facilities and to public transport links to services further afield. - 11.18 Whilst I am mindful of the Council's previous conclusions in this respect, it is imperative to give due consideration to material changes which have occurred in the intervening period, such as those outlined above.
+This provides a definitive link to the aforementioned services, one which could reasonably be expected to provide further occupants of the development a sustainable link to a variety of every day facilities and to public transport links to services further afield. - 12.18 Whilst I am mindful of the Council's previous conclusions in this respect, it is imperative to give due consideration to material changes which have occurred in the intervening period, such as those outlined above.
 For these reasons, it is no longer considered that the site is isolated in terms of the requirements of paragraph 55 of the NPPF and the proposal would provide sustainable development which would enhance or maintain the vitality of the surrounding rural community.